Skip to Content

 Healthy horses naturally tolerate or resist the ill effects caused by worms and require less frequent worming treatments than unhealthy horses.
 To confirm your deworming program is working, have a fecal exam performed.

-It takes time for your worming medication to complete its job, so the fecal test should be done after an appropriate time has passed.
-It typically takes two to three days for Ivermectin and some other deworming medications to expel worms.
+Your worming medication takes time to complete its job, so the fecal test should be done after an appropriate time has passed.
+Ivermectin and some other deworming medications typically take two to three days to expel worms.

 Vary the type of dewormer you use.